 Michael M. Frank, MD FAAAAI Lectureship

-The AAAAI Foundation is pleased to honor the life work of Dr. Michael Frank with the creation of the Michael M. Frank, MD FAAAAI Lectureship.
+The AAAAI Foundation is pleased to honor the life and work of Dr. Michael Frank with the creation of the Michael M. Frank, MD FAAAAI Lectureship.
 Throughout his long career, Dr. Frank has made an important mark on the Allergy/Immunology specialty, especially in the area of hereditary angioedema and as a beloved mentor to many in our field.

 Dr. Frank is the Samuel L. Katz Professor Emeritus of Pediatrics in the School of Medicine at Duke University and an internationally respected physician-scientist.
 The research of Dr. Frank's laboratory revolves around effector mechanisms of immune damage.
 Specifically, the laboratory is interested in understanding how antibody and complement contribute to the damage of tissues and micro-organisms.
 Overlapping areas of interest include the role of mediators in inflammation and the functions of antibody and complement in the production of autoimmune disease.